tamias/pardot-client/README.md

 console.log(`Number of prospects: ${response.result.total_results}`);
 ```

-For a successful request, the Pardot API returns a JSON response with the following structure, where the `key` property
+For a successful request, the Pardot API returns a JSON response with the following structure, where the actual `key`
-and the structure of ResponseData depend on the request:
+property and the structure of ResponseData depend on the request:

 ```typescript
 interface SuccessResponse {